Duties of the Administrator or Executor

 Forwarding Decedent’s Mail

-Change the forwarding address of the decedent's mail at the post office so that you will receive all correspondence intended for the decedent.
-Read the mail and contact those who may hold assets and those to whom the decedent may have been indebted.
+Change the forwarding address for the decedent’s mail at the post office so that you will receive all correspondence intended for the decedent.
+Read and save the mail and contact those who may hold assets and those to whom the decedent may have been indebted.

 Safe Deposit Box

-Be sure to check for evidence of a safe deposit box at the decedent's bank or visit banks near the decedent's home to inquire of the existence of a box.
+Be sure to check for evidence of a safe deposit box at the decedent’s bank or visit banks near the decedent’s home to inquire of the existence of a box.
 The decedent’s safe deposit box should be opened and inventoried.
-It's a good practice to have a bank employee present when opening the box so that it can be inventoried in the employee's presence and a list witnessed.
+It’s a good practice to have a bank employee present when opening the box so that it can be inventoried in the employee’s presence and an inventory list of the contents witnessed.

 Insurance may have to be in place to protect any tangible personal property not delivered to a named beneficiary which remains under the actual or constructive control of the personal representative, and any real estate which is part of the probate assets under your control.